The $599 Pixel 7 and $899 Pixel 7 Pro look like the new Android phones to beat | CNN Underscored

 The $599 Pixel 7 and $899 Pixel 7 Pro are both available for preorder now from the Google Store as well as major retailers, and are set to ship next week.
 The Pixel 7 comes in Snow, Obsidian and Lemongrass finishes, while the higher-end 7 Pro comes in Snow, Obsidian and Hazel.

-Pre-ordering the Pixel 7 from Best Buy will get you a free $100 e-Gift card, while grabbing the Pixel 7 Pro will get you a $200 e-Gift card.
-You can also get up to $400 towards both phones with an eligible trade-in.
+Preordering the Pixel 7 from Best Buy will get you a free $100 e-gift card, while grabbing the Pixel 7 Pro will get you a $200 e-gift card.
+You can also get up to $400 toward both phones with an eligible trade-in.
 Amazon is offering a similar promotion, with the Pixel 7 getting you a $100 Amazon gift card and the Pixel 7 Pro including $200 in Amazon credit.

 A sleek refinement